-Kirsten S. Paige studied first at the University of Chicago (AB in Music History & Theory, 2011) and the University of Cambridge (MPhil in Musicology, 2012), before coming to the University of California, Berkeley to pursue a PhD in Music History and Literature.
-Her dissertation, “Richard Wagner’s Political Ecology,” is currently being funded by the Albert Lepawsky Dissertation Fellowship from UC Berkeley’s Doreen B. Townsend Center for the Humanities and a Eugene K. Wolf Endowment Fund Grant from the American Musicological Society.
-Kirsten’s project was previously supported by a John L. Simpson Memorial Research Fellowship in International and Comparative Studies from the UC Berkeley Institute of International Studies.
+Kirsten S. Paige studied first at the University of Chicago (AB in Music History & Theory, 2011) and the University of Cambridge (MPhil in Musicology, 2012; funded by an Edison Fellowship from the British Library, Music & Letters Award from Oxford University Press, and the Frank Huntington Beebe Fellowship from the Beebe Fund for Musicians), before coming to the University of California, Berkeley to pursue a Ph.D. in Music History and Literature.
+Her dissertation, “Richard Wagner’s Political Ecology,” has been funded by the Albert Lepawsky Dissertation Fellowship from UC Berkeley’s Doreen B. Townsend Center for the Humanities, John L. Simpson Memorial Research Fellowship from UC Berkeley’s Institute for International Studies, and a Eugene K. Wolf Endowment Fund Grant from the American Musicological Society.

 “Turning Wagner Inside Out: Wagnerian Atmospheric Design and the Politics of ‘Breathable Music,'” (part of a special seminar “Sights and Sounds: History of the Senses in German-Speaking Europe”), Presented at the Annual Conference of the German Studies Association, Atlanta, GA (October 2017).